RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/embedded-form/embedded-form.md

 **Case 2:**

 Imagine a Sales executive is working with a Leads Table.
-Leads is a **[Sub-type of Tasks](https://docs.rapidplatform.com/books/glossary/page/inherit-table-sub-type-of "Inherit Table / Sub-Type Of")** table.
+Leads is a [Sub-type of Tasks](/docs/Rapid/3-User%20Manual/Glossary/glossary.md#inherit-table--sub-type-of "Inherit Table / Sub-Type Of") table.
 Now the job of the Sales Executive is to call the lead, tell them about the offering, and collect their email id.
 Email id is a field in the Contacts Table.
 Therefore, the ability to ***update an existing item in another table from within the subject table item.***

 In both the above cases, Embedded Form component can be used.

-This is different from the **[Form component](https://docs.rapidplatform.com/books/experiences/page/what-is-a-form-component-on-a-layout-page "What is a Form Component on a Layout / Page?")**.
+This is different from the [Form component](/docs/Rapid/4-Keyper%20Manual/2-Designer/2-Pages/3-Components/form/form.md "What is a Form Component on a Layout / Page?").
 A Form component helps you create and update items of the subject table; whereas an Embedded Form component enables you to create and update specific items of another table from the subject table item.

 An embedded form can be perceived as a window to an item of a table other than the subject table.